Jakiro/cosmos/README.md

 cosmos
 ======

-a COmponent System Odel for Software Architectures
+a COmponent System MOdel for Software Architectures